streamline-iconstreamline-icon

 13.2

-We will handle all requests for access to personal information in accordance with our statutory obligations.
-We may require payment of a reasonable fee by any person who requires access to their personal information that we hold, except where such a fee would be contrary to applicable law.
+We may require payment of a reasonable fee for access requests, except where charging such a fee would be contrary to applicable law.

-14. Retention and de-identification of personal information
+14. Retention and De-Identification of Personal Information

 14.1